silexphp/Silex/doc/usage.rst

         ->middleware(function () { // ... })
     ;

-These settings can be set before or after controller definitions and settings defined on a controller always override the globally configured one.
+These settings are applied to already registered controllers and they become the defaults for new controllers.

 Error handlers
 --------------